-If this is your first time looking for a therapist, it might feel overwhelming, which is totally normal.
+If this is your first time looking for a therapist, it might feel overwhelming, which is normal.
 I invite you to think about it like this… You are literally paying someone to listen and help you, which means you’re the BOSS.
-I suggest you do your own research, e.g., examine their professional websites and review their profiles on Psychology Today’s therapist directory and social media pages.
+I suggest you research, e.g., examine their professional websites and review their profiles on Psychology Today’s therapist directory and social media pages.
 You could also consult with a few therapists before selecting one.
 Most therapists, myself included, offer a free brief phone consultation to answer questions you may have for them.
-Do they have experience working with clients that have similar obstacles that you may be confronting?
+Do they have experience working with clients with similar obstacles you may be confronting?
 Does the therapist appear accommodating to meet you where you are in life?
 Do their fees work with your financial budget?
 Does their availability and office location work for your schedule?
-Are there values that your therapist must have or not have, in order for it to work, like deal breakers?
-Like if you’re allergic to cats and your therapist has a therapy cat (hmm, is that a thing?)… it might not work out.
-After our first session, I suggest that you reflect on the following: What’s your first impression of me?
+Are there values your therapist must have or shouldn't have for it to work, like deal breakers?
+If you’re allergic to cats and your therapist has a therapy cat (hmm, is that a thing?)… it might not work out.
+After our first session, I suggest you reflect on the following: What’s your first impression of me?
 Do you feel heard and understood?
 Do I remind you of someone you hate?
 Gulp!
 Am I someone with whom you feel safe and comfortable?

 What will my first session with Janette be like?

-Going to most therapists for the first time is a lot like going to a new doctor.
-You fill out intake paperwork and look through your phone in the waiting room, only my room is a lot warmer.
-Then you meet your clinician (me!).
-During our first meeting, we will discuss your personal history, the motivation behind pursuing therapy, and goals for our time together.
-This is also your chance to get to know me, my therapeutic style, and affirm that I am a good match for you.
-I also offer a free brief initial phone consultation to make sure I am the right fit for you and to answer any questions you may have.
-After our first session, outdoor "walk and talk" sessions are an option if you prefer.
+Going to most therapists for the first time is like going to a new doctor.
+You will look through your phone in the waiting room, only my room is a lot warmer.
+Then, you meet your clinician (me!).
+During our first meeting, we will discuss your history, the motivation behind pursuing therapy, and your goals for our time together.
+This is also your chance to get to know me and my therapeutic style and affirm that I am a good match for you.
+I also offer a free initial phone consultation to make sure I am the right fit for you and to answer any questions you may have.
+After our first few sessions, outdoor "walk and talk" sessions are an option.

 Does Janette take insurance?

-Yes, there is designated availability to clients with Blue Cross Blue Shield PPO insurance.
+Yes, in partnership with Headway, there is designated availability to clients with Aetna insurance.
 I can provide private pay clients an itemized receipts for their insurance company for partial or full reimbursement for their out-of-network therapy benefits.

 What is she, like, 18 years old?

-First of all, don’t worry, I get that question all the time.
-Secondly, my first concert was Paula Abdul and my first cassette was Boyz II Men- Cooleyhighharmony.
-So hopefully that clears things up.
-Feel free to check out my Facebook & Instagram to learn more about me.
-My YouTube channel has a playlist of funny YouTube videos in case you need a quick laugh.
+First of all, don’t worry; I get that question all the time.
+Secondly, my first concert was Paula Abdul, and my first cassette was Boyz II Men- Cooleyhighharmony.
+So, hopefully, that clears things up.
+Check out my IG for some insight into my therapeutic vibe.

 Does Janette speak Spanish?